Cavaliers pile up 505 yards of offense, but miss potential winning field goal in final seconds in 27-26 defeat.

 As Mike London prepares for his fourth season as the head football coach at Virginia, the makeup of the Cavalier program continues to change and improve.

 London will enter the 2013 season with a lot of new looks.
-His coaching staff underwent a major overhaul following a 4-8 finish in 2012 and now features five new faces sporting a significant amount of college coaching experience.
+His coaching staff underwent a major overhaul following a 4-8 finish in 2012 and now features five new faces sporting a significant amount of major college coaching experience.
 London's fourth edition of UVa football will feature new coordinators on offense, defense, special teams and for recruiting.

 The Virginia football program took on a dramatic new look in March when the George Welsh Indoor Practice Facility opened behind the McCue Center.
-The facility, that features a full field and end zones, will allow the Cavaliers to practice and train without disruption from inclement weather.
+The facility, that features a full field and end zones, allows the Cavaliers to practice and train without disruption from inclement weather.
 As part of the project, the team's primary practice field received a new FieldTurf playing surface.

 Topping off the off-season was another top-30 recruiting class that featured the first five-star signee in London's tenure at Virginia.

 With all of those changes, there is still one constant in the Virginia program - London's desire to build a program that competes for championships.
 While the results from the 2012 campaign were not satisfactory for London, the team featured a number of young players who displayed the ability to turn the fortunes of the Cavaliers like they experienced in 2011.

 That season the Cavaliers went 8-4 during the regular season, finished second in the ACC's Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
 The Cavaliers were one win from advancing to the ACC's Championship game.